Prabowo Urges Vigilance Over Nuclear and AI Developments

 What happened

-According to ANTARA, Indonesian President Prabowo Subianto spoke during the closing ceremony of the Indonesian National Convention of Science, Technology, and Industry Convention 2026 and said, "Technology is not always positive for humanity," using nuclear technology as an example of a dual-use innovation.
-According to ANTARA, he said, "Almost every country is now pursuing AI, not wanting to be left behind," and referred to reports that there are now five million AI agents which "have their own chat rooms where they interact with one another with a code language."
-According to ANTARA, he urged professors and intellectuals with relevant expertise to study these developments and their implications for humanity.
+Indonesian President Prabowo Subianto said technology "is not always positive for humanity" during the closing ceremony of the Indonesian National Convention of Science, Technology, and Industry (KSTI) 2026 in Jakarta on Sunday, June 28, 2026, according to ANTARA.
+He used nuclear power as his primary example of dual-use risk, then turned to AI: "Almost every country is now pursuing AI, not wanting to be left behind.
+But the very inventors of AI themselves have warned that it could cause problems for humanity."
+He went on to cite a figure of roughly five million AI agents that reportedly now "have their own chat rooms where they interact with one another with a code language," a claim he attributed to unspecified reports and did not present as independently verified.
+He urged professors and intellectuals with relevant expertise to study these developments and their implications for humanity.
+The official Indonesian government secretariat (Setneg) confirmed the event took place at the Jakarta International Convention Center on June 28, 2026, as the closing session of a national science and technology convention.

 Industry context